ollyswanson/pnmsg/readme.md

 should be uppercase such as `olLy`, if you decode `message.png` you'll find a message in there, alternatively you could just open the file in a text editor and find the message that way, (it's really not the best way to hide secrets).

+I'll probably come back to fix this once I have learnt some more Rust.
+I'm getting to grips with the syntax and the concepts, so that's the focus here rather than a clean API etc.